Skip to content

 Vibe: Skateboarding-themed, artsy, social

 Bright artistic interiors, a skateboarding subculture identity (founder is a former pro skater), and one of the most welcoming common areas in Lisbon.
-Regular DJ events and movie nights without aggressive party energy.
+Regular DJ events and movie nights — social without being aggressively party-focused.

 Best for: Creative travelers, skaters, artists, longer-stay budget travelers.